-The injury lawyers at Millar & Mixon, LLC know how frightening it can be when you or a loved one is bitten or attacked by a dog.
+Our Atlanta, Georgia injury lawyers at The Millar Law Firm know how frightening it can be when you or a loved one is bitten or attacked by a dog.
 Dog bites can cause very serious injuries that have a lasting impact.
-The trauma of being attacked by a dog also can leave emotional scars in many cases.
+The trauma of being attacked by a dog can leave both bodily and emotional scars in many cases.

 Georgia law holds owners responsible for their dogs, including being liable for people’s safety around animals that are dangerous.
 Under our state’s laws, a person injured by a dog that attacks, bites or mauls them may be able to obtain compensation from the dog’s owner for their injuries and losses.

 Because Georgia’s dog bite laws are complex, we have compiled some answers to questions we frequently hear from clients about dog bites.
-If we can help you further, a Millar & Mixon, LLC dog bite lawyer is available to discuss your concerns in a free initial consultation.
+If we can help you further, a Millar Law Firm dog bite attorney is available to discuss your concerns in a free telephone or in-person consultation.

 Georgia Dog Bite FAQ and Legal Questions Answered: What should you do if a dog bites you or a family member?
 Getting immediate medical attention is always a priority after a dog bite incident, even if the injuries do not seem serious.
 You may need stitches, a tetanus shot or other treatment to prevent infection.
 In addition to obtaining the medical care you need, seeing a doctor will provide documentation of what happened as well as your injuries, and the records will provide evidence to support your claim or legal action.